melviniwamoto/melviniwamoto.github.io/essays/by-the-bootsrap.md

 </Container>
 ```

-You can see how powerful it is to semantically name the elements to replace the repetitious class-combinations.
+You can see how powerful it is to semantically name the elements to replace and represent the repetitious class-combinations.

 This reduces the difficulty in *writing* and *reading* HTML and CSS to a trivially-low level and allows the programmer to focus on the *big-picture* rather than getting bogged down in all the details.